 Asthma induced with anti-allergen IgE antibodies is characterized by allergen-induced early and late asthmatic responses, airway hyper-responsiveness (AHR) and airway inflammation.
 A typical mouse asthma model exhibiting these symptoms is induced by sensitization with ovalbumin (OVA) and aluminum hydroxide adjuvant (Alum) by an intraperitoneal injection, followed by repeated intratracheal OVA challenges.
 However, this model requires several weeks to induce asthma (Figure 1 Top).
-To minimize this hindrance in asthma research, Chondrex introduces a novel mouse asthma model (1, 2) using an anti-OVA IgE monoclonal antibody rather than OVA sensitization, resulting in a one week study (Figure 1 bottom).
+To minimize this hindrance in asthma research, Chondrex, Inc. introduces a novel mouse asthma model (1, 2) using an anti-OVA IgE monoclonal antibody rather than OVA sensitization, resulting in a one week study (Figure 1 bottom).

 Dust mite extract from D.pteronyssinus